JanHerca/urantiapedia/output/wikijs/en/help/admin.md

 - users with good knowledge of *The Urantia Book* in at least one language in which it is published, and preferably with a good level of the English version.
 - users that wish to collaborate in a selfless way in the addition of content related to *The Urantia Book* in the *Urantiapedia*.

 *Admin* users are the only ones in charge of bulk-uploading changes to the *Urantiapedia* website during each milestone of the project.
-More about project milestones in [Help start](/en/help/phases).
+More about project milestones in [Milestones of the project](/en/help/phases).

 ## GitHub workflow